-NaPTAT indicates the type of destination with the largest change in population accessibility, as a result of the package, would be higher education, whereby it is anticipated that an additional 7,200 people aged 16 and over would be able to access the nearest site within a 60 minute public transport journey time.
+NaPTAT indicates the type of destination with the largest change in population accessibility, as a result of the package, would be higher education, whereby it is anticipated that an additional 6,500 people aged 16 and over would be able to access the nearest site within a 60 minute public transport journey time.
 This includes:

-- 750 young people aged 16-24.
+- 700 young people aged 16-24.

-- 3,700 who are female.
+- 3,300 who are female.

-- 200 from non-white ethnic groups.
+- 200 people from non-white ethnic groups.

-- 1,000 people across all age groups with a long-term health problem or disability whose day-to-day activities are limited and may be more reliant on public transport to access services.
+- 850 people across all age groups with a long-term health problem or disability whose day-to-day activities are limited.
+Inverurie and Kemnay in particular would benefit from the improved public transport accessibility.

 Further benefits would be anticipated for access to employment opportunities found in Aberdeen City for residents residing in geographically deprived areas (20% most deprived in the country).
-The package would enable on average an additional 1,100 existing jobs located in Aberdeen City to be reached within a 60 minute public transport journey time from geographically deprived areas in Aberdeenshire for those aged 16 and over.
+The package would enable on average an additional 1,800 existing jobs located in Aberdeen City to be reached within a 60 minute public transport journey time from geographically deprived areas in Aberdeenshire for those aged 16 and over.

-Journey time reductions to the nearest higher education site would be anticipated for rural settlements within Aberdeenshire, such as in Insch and parts of Kintore with travel time being reduced by up to approximately seven minutes.
+Journey time reductions to the nearest higher education site would be anticipated for rural settlements within Aberdeenshire, including Insch and Huntly with a journey time reduction of eight and two minutes, respectively.